Apple Watch Ultra 3 vs Samsung Galaxy Watch 8 Classic

 Frequently Asked Questions

-Apple Watch Ultra 3 excels if you value class-leading 3,000-nit display brightness.
-Samsung Galaxy Watch 8 Classic is better if you prioritize iconic physical rotating bezel for intuitive navigation.
-Pick based on your budget and daily use.
+Apple Watch Ultra 3 is the better choice if you prioritize class-leading 3,000-nit display brightness.
+Samsung Galaxy Watch 8 Classic wins if you value iconic physical rotating bezel for intuitive navigation.
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure